 Premier colour correction directly within your workflow

 Not all facilities require the power and functionality of a full Baselight system, however, most people strive to create the highest quality images using the best tools for the job.
-Baselight Editions provide the same core toolset as the full Baselight systems, with the same graphical user interface but as a software-only package which can be incorporated into an existing NLE or VFX workstation.
+Baselight Editions provide the same core toolset as the full Baselight systems.
+It uses the same graphical user interface but as a software-only package.
+This can be incorporated into an existing NLE or VFX workstation.
 This approach delivers FilmLight’s high-quality grading tools and Truelight color management directly into your workstation, and as the Editions share the same data structures as the full Baselight systems, projects can be seamlessly transferred and shared between users and facilities.

 If you purchased Baselight Editions on or after 01 January 2018, you are eligible for a free upgrade.
 If you purchased Baselight Editions prior to this date, you are eligible for the upgrade price.